Archive for the ‘Variation’ Category:

 or solve online (using our beta test of Penpa-Edit tools; use tab to alternate between ship placement and shading modes.
 In ship placement mode, right click gives sea, left click gives circle/square, left click and drag for rounded ships.)

-Author/Opus: This is the 324th puzzle from Thomas Snyder, aka Dr. Sudoku.
+Author/Opus: This is the 1st puzzle from guest contributor Ozan Kaya.

 Rules: Variation of standard Battleships rules.
 Instead of exterior clues, clues inside the grid indicate the number of adjacent squares, including diagonally adjacent squares, containing ship segments.
 Ships do not sit on cells with numbers.